Journalist Rana Ayyub Is Fighting to Expose the Truth in India

 Read More: The Indian Government Is Silencing Critics Even As Its COVID-19 Crisis Surges

 Ayyub is one of India’s most famous journalists, and a thorn in the side of the government of Prime Minister Narendra Modi.
 She rose to prominence after she self-published Gujarat Files, a 2016 book about the 2002 violence in the state of Gujarat that left at least 790 Muslims and 254 Hindus dead.
 Ayyub’s work accused Modi, then chief minister of Gujarat, and his allies of being complicit in the anti-Muslim violence and included undercover audio recordings of politicians in India’s now-ruling Bharatiya Janata Party.
 (Modi has never been formally charged and has said his government used its “full strength” to “do the right thing.”)
 Since then, Ayyub has struggled to find editors at mainstream Indian publications willing to publish her work.
-This summer, she joined the American newsletter platform Substack.
+This summer, she joined the American newsletter platform her Substack.
 She also writes a regular column for the Washington Post, and has occasionally written for TIME, including a TIME cover story in April highlighting the Modi government’s mismanagement of the country’s devastating second wave of COVID-19.
 And for the past several months, she has endured an escalating campaign of intimidation from Indian authorities and supporters of the ruling party.

 “Of all the cases of journalists we work on around the world, at the moment Rana is one of my top concerns,” says Rebecca Vincent, the director of international campaigns at rights group Reporters Without Borders (RSF).
 “The hate she’s facing has been escalating for years but it’s so intense at the moment.
 We have a history of journalists being killed with impunity in India, and frankly it’s very possible that could be repeated.
 When I receive urgent calls from Rana, my immediate instinct is concern for her life.”
 The Indian government should know, Vincent says, that the world’s eyes are watching out for Ayyub’s safety.
 “If something happens to her, it will be very obvious where it came from and why,” she says.